Consequence of ischemia. Adverse consequences of ischemia. By source of appearance

 • ischemic myocardial dysfunction;

-• intolerance to minimal physical exertion on the heart;
+• intolerance to minimal physical activity on the heart;

-The main surgical methods for chronic coronary artery disease:
+Basic surgical methods for chronic ischemic heart disease:

 • coronary angioplasty;

-In some cases, these operations are contraindicated in some groups of patients:
+In some cases, these operations are contraindicated in certain groups of patients:

-• in cases with constantly high blood pressure;
+• in cases with constantly elevated blood pressure;

 • with certain lesions in the myocardium.

-Ischemic heart disease provokes extremely negative consequences for the whole human body, if it is not treated.
+Coronary heart disease provokes extremely negative consequences for the entire human body if it is not treated.

-- the main manifestation of ischemic myocardial disease.
-The causes of its occurrence are blood clots that close the passage in the arteries, which are formed when hyperaggregation (increased adhesion) of platelets occurs due to spasms in the vessels.
+– the main manifestation of ischemic myocardial disease.
+The reasons for its occurrence are blood clots that block the passage in the arteries, which are formed when hyperaggregation (increased adhesiveness) of platelets occurs due to spasms in the vessels.

-Widely known and available, but the disease does not respond well to them.
-This disease can be caused not only by ischemic heart disease, there are many other causes of cardiac arrhythmias.
+They are widely known and accessible, but the disease does not respond well to them.
+This disease can be caused not only by ischemic heart disease; there are many other causes of heart rhythm disturbances.

-In chronic coronary artery disease, these disorders occur precisely because of the presence of foci of ischemia in the heart muscle.
+In chronic ischemic heart disease, these disorders arise precisely because of the presence of ischemic foci in the heart muscle.

-Or, it occurs under the influence of physical or emotional stress.
-It is manifested by pain that can be relieved by taking nitroglycerin.
-Sometimes they leave on their own if they lie quietly in a well-ventilated area.
+Or, occurs under the influence of physical or emotional stress.
+It manifests itself as pain, which can be relieved by taking nitroglycerin.
+Sometimes they go away on their own if you lie quietly in a well-ventilated area.

-When (and stress), pain occurs regardless of physical or emotional stress, more often at rest.
-In fact, this is an intermediate stage between chronic heart ischemia and heart attack.
-The occurrence of such attacks means that the disease is progressing and the heart lacks oxygen even at rest.
-If the attacks of pain become more frequent and more intense, this indicates the possible development of acute myocardial infarction.
+When (and stress), pain occurs regardless of physical or emotional stress, most often at rest.
+In fact, this is an intermediate stage between chronic cardiac ischemia and heart attack.
+The occurrence of such attacks means that the disease is progressing and the heart is experiencing a lack of oxygen even at rest.
+If attacks of pain become more frequent and intense, this indicates the possible development of acute myocardial infarction.

-Heart failure is also a complication of chronic coronary artery disease.
-It is formed under the influence of various functional disorders in the work of the heart muscle.
+Heart failure is also a complication of chronic ischemic heart disease.
+It is formed under the influence of various functional disorders in the functioning of the heart muscle.

-A frequent complication of myocardial ischemia is education.
-In CHF, the heart muscle contracts weakly and therefore does not pump enough blood for the internal organs to function normally.
+A frequent complication of myocardial ischemia is formation.
+In CHF, the heart muscle contracts weakly and therefore pumps an insufficient volume of blood necessary for the normal functioning of internal organs.
 For this reason, various violations occur in them.
-When acquired, congestive heart failure drastically reduces the patient's chances of survival.
+Acquiring congestive heart failure sharply reduces the patient's chances of survival.

-Complication of CHD in the form of chronic heart failure is expressed by such symptoms as:
+Complications of HIHD in the form of chronic heart failure are expressed by symptoms such as:

 • swelling;